-Today's public relations professionals often create thematic events to generate buzz, build excitement, and stir interest for their professional community.
-From press conferences to flash mobs, digital media plays a critical role in ensuring that events are well publicized and organized.
-In the Events Marketing and Production Course, students will explore the role of public and digital events that support PR efforts and how these events generate awareness for their clients and/or company.
-Students will examine how PR is used to support and enhance events such as trade shows, product launches, and press conferences.
-Students will also consider the role of meet-ups, digital presentations, mobile apps, and other initiatives that enhance the effect of both digital and real-world interactions.
+Today's public relations professionals frequently design thematic events to generate buzz, build excitement, and engage their professional communities.
+Whether organizing large industry conferences or curated client meetings, digital media plays a crucial role in publicizing and managing these events.
+In the Events Marketing and Production course, students will explore how both public and digital events support PR efforts, generating awareness for clients and companies.
+They will also examine how PR strategies can enhance the impact of an event and innovate tactics to amplify the effectiveness of both digital and real-world interactions.
+Credits 3